airdeploy/airdeploy-docs/docs/flagger-sdk/ingestion.md

 `Flagger` automatically collects every "decision" that was made(for example, whether flagIsEnabled true or false for a given entity), groups this decisions up in "ingestion requests" and then sends it to the Airship.

-In the nutshell ingestion is the process of collecting the results of flag functions and making an http call to Airship.
+In the nutshell ingestion is the process of sending collected data to the server.
 This process is fully automatic and requires only one thing from the developer - to gracefully shutdown `Flagger SDK` at the end of the application runtime: